 Diversity & Access Office - Provides disability-related support and accommodation assistance to staff, faculty and members of the public.

-Stanford Online Accessibility Program (SOAP) - Provides resources for Stanford web designers, developers and content creators so that they can produce materials which are accessible to the broadest audience possible.
+Office of Digital Accessibility - Provides resources for Stanford web designers, developers and content creators so that they can produce materials which are accessible to the broadest audience possible.

 Additional Resources/Links for Inclusive and Accessible Teaching